about me

 Favorite Verse Novels:

-Voices by David Elliott (for older readers)
+Voices by David Elliott (for teen readers)

 Favorite picture books: